 The tool creates a series of crimps in the casing that eliminate the micro-annulus.
-By using an electric line and having a one-run tool, CET has achieved the same results as a conventional squeeze but at a fraction of the cost and effort.
+By using an electric line and having a one-run tool, the Local Expander has achieved the same results as a conventional squeeze but at a fraction of the cost and effort.

-Safety concern for workover operations is also significantly minimized with the implementation of the CET.
+Safety concern for workover operations is also significantly minimized with the implementation of the Local Expander.
 Crimping casing close to the surface allows crews to work under much safer conditions knowing without having to handle unwanted gas simultaneously.

 PLUG AND ABANDON

 Wells scheduled to be permanently taken out of service often lack the economic persuasion required to match the level of urgency as the start of the life cycle.
 For this reason, the annual inventory of wells to plug at the minimal possible expense dictate abandonment practices.
 Until now, there has not been a service on the market available to ensure pressure buildup won’t become a public problem.
-CET is the trusted choice for scheduled P&A because it can affordably conquer a burdensome issue that is commonly overlooked and ignored.
-With CET, P&A liability is significantly minimized with certainty in gas migration prevention practices.
+The Local Expander is the trusted choice for scheduled P&A because it can affordably conquer a burdensome issue that is commonly overlooked and ignored.
+With the Local Expander, P&A liability is significantly minimized with certainty in gas migration prevention practices.

-The Casing Expander Tool™ has exceeded expectations in recent field tests with the Shell Canada Production Team, stating after the first two wells with CET, they reduced SCVF from 500 litres/day to 0.05 litres/day.
-They are expecting to fully eradicate gas on future wells and have build CET into their programs as a service they can’t operate without.
+The Local Expander has exceeded expectations in recent field tests with the Shell Canada Production Team, stating after the first two wells with the Local Expander, they reduced SCVF from 500 litres/day to 0.00 litres/day.
+They are expecting to fully eradicate gas on future wells and have built the Local Expander into their programs as a service they can’t operate without.

-Because there are no permanently deployable tools, products, or chemicals left behind, CET leads the industry in an alternative service that leaves no trace beyond the intended service.
+Because there are no permanently deployable tools, products, or chemicals left behind, the Local Expander leads the industry in an alternative service that leaves no trace beyond the intended service.
 Furthermore, keeping unwanted gases and liquids in the ground instead of permeating to surface on the backside of casing has always been the preferred choice.

-Let's start the conversation about how Renegade and CET can work for you.
+Let's start the conversation about how Renegade and the Local Expander can work for you.